forlilab/Ringtail/docs/source/cmdline.rst

 Logging
 ********
 Ringtail comes with a global logger object that will write to a new text file for each time ``rt_process_vs`` is called.
 Any log messages will also be displayed in stdout. and the default logger level is "WARNING".
 It is possible to change the logger level by adding ``--debug`` for lowest level of logging (will make the process take longer) or ``--verbose`` for some additional, but not very deep, logging.
+To write logger output to a log file, use the tag with chosen file name, e.g., ``--logfile ringtail.log``

 .. code-block:: bash

-    $ rt_process_vs write --verbose --file_list filelist1.txt
+    $ rt_process_vs write --verbose --docking_results filelist1.txt

 Access help message
 ********************